 School refusal behaviors may include complaints of being ill with a stomach ache, a sore throat, or a headache upon waking up.
 These complaints usually resolve once the child/adolescent is allowed to remain at home, but may resurface the next morning.
 Children/adolescents in Chicago and Northbrook may also avoid school by frequently requesting to visit the nurse’s office, showing up tardy to classes or not showing up at all, and by being absent on test days or for classes or events that may trigger performance anxiety, such as giving presentations or participating in sports or physical education classes.
 Other symptoms of school-avoidance include temper tantrums, crying spells, and panic attacks before, during, or related to school.

-The hours of School Refusal PHP are from 9:00 AM to 3:00 PM, Monday to Thursday, and 9:00 AM to 2:30 PM on Friday, which allows your child/adolescent to maintain a normal school schedule.
+The School Refusal PHP runs during the day, Monday-Friday, which allows your child/adolescent to maintain a normal school schedule.
 Our goal is to help patients return to the classroom by providing them with the strategies and the confidence needed to effectively deal with daily stressors.

 Each child is closely monitored by a full-time child or adolescent psychiatrist, licensed group therapist, licensed individual therapist, as well as a full-time nurse.
 This highly-skilled, collaborative team ensures that treatment plans evolve with the needs of your child.
 Our on-site staff for both Chicago and Northbrook Compass Health Center locations includes psychiatrists, psychologists, social workers, family therapists, nurses, and special-education teachers.